 The LL.M.
 (Master of Laws) is an internationally recognized postgraduate law degree that is usually obtained by completing a one-year full-time program.
 Law students and professionals frequently pursue the LL.M. to gain expertise in a specialized field of law.
 Many law firms prefer job candidates with an LL.M. degree because it indicates that a lawyer has acquired advanced, specialized legal training, and is qualified to work in a multinational legal environment.

-Florida Coastal School of Law currently offers two LL.M. programs: one in the area of transportation and logistics law and one in American law for foreign lawyers.
+Florida Coastal School of Law currently offers two LL.M. programs: one in the area of logistics and transportation law and one in American law for foreign lawyers.
 Both are offered online.